-Located in the lower right, the Site Activity Monitor displays the overall intensity of the ghost’s activity, ranging from 0 to 10.
+Located in the lower right, the Site Activity Monitor displays the sum of all EMF activity inside the house, ranging from 0 to 10.
 The different activity levels are not bound to any specific type of activity, so the Site Activity Monitor is only really useful to give the players an overall idea of how likely they are to encounter ghost activity inside the building and how aggressive the ghost is.

 The one exception to this is when the ghost starts hunting, as the monitor will display a constant 10 for as long as the hunt goes on.
 However, activity jumping up to 10 doesn’t necessarily mean that a hunt has begun, although such high activity does mean that one could start soon.